GPU-Accelerated Algorithms for Process Mapping: Related Work

 \textbf{Rebalancing.} Since the unconstrained label propagation phase ignores the balance constraint, an additional rebalancing phase is required. \algo{Jet} implements two similar strategies, weak and strong rebalancing.
-Weak rebalancing determines for each vertex in an oversized partition $a$ the loss of moving it to a valid destination block.
-Valid destination blocks are blocks $b$ with $c(b) \leq \sigma \leq L_{\max}$.
-The upper bound $\sigma$ is used instead of $L_{\max}$ to create a small buffer zone, so the block is not overloaded after only one move.
-For each oversized block $a$ its vertices are approximately sorted increasingly by loss in a list $L_a$.
-Then a prefix $L_a^* \subseteq L_a$ is determined such that moving all vertices in $L_a^*$ will balance block $a$.
-This minimizes the loss to balance a specific block, however, the destination blocks might become oversized, so another iteration might be necessary.
-Strong rebalancing reverses the process.
-Instead of oversized blocks pushing their vertices out, underloaded blocks will pull vertices from oversized blocks.
-They will only pull so many vertices such they themselves will not become oversized.
-This often achieves a balanced partition in just one iteration, however the loss is typically greater as in weak rebalancing.
-In practice, \algo{Jet} applies two iterations of weak rebalancing followed by one iteration of strong rebalancing if necessary.
+Weak rebalancing determines for each vertex in an overloaded block $A$ the loss of moving it to a valid destination block.
+Valid destination blocks are blocks $B$ with $c(B) \leq \sigma \leq L_{\max}$.
+The upper bound $\sigma$ is used instead of $L_{\max}$ to create a small buffer zone, so a block is not overloaded after only one move.
+For each overloaded block $A$ its vertices are approximately sorted increasingly by loss in a list $L_A$.
+Then a prefix $L_A^* \subseteq L_A$ is determined such that moving all vertices in $L_A^*$ will balance block $A$.
+This minimizes the loss to balance a specific block, however, the destination blocks might become overloaded, so another iteration might be necessary.
+Strong rebalancing takes extra care by preventing destination block from becoming overloaded.
+If this would happen, the vertices are moved to another underloaded block.
+However, these blocks must not necessarily be connected to the vertex.
+This results in a much greater loss but the partition will most likely be balanced.